MrBangura/beets/README.rst

 Beets is the media library management system for obsessive-compulsive music geeks.

-The purpose of beets is to get your music collection right once and for all.
-It catalogs your collection, automatically improving its metadata as it goes.
+The purpose of beets is to get your music collection right once and for all. test It catalogs your collection, automatically improving its metadata as it goes.
 It then provides a bouquet of tools for manipulating and accessing your music.